Sarasota boys basketball falls by 3 in state championship

 Johnny Lackaff gathered the ball in the corner as the last few seconds ticked away.
 With a chance to force overtime, he hoisted up a shot.

-The junior guard had steered the Sailors before, and with a state title on the line, he buoyed the offensive effort once again.
+The junior guard had steered the Sailors before, and with a state title on the line, he buoyed their offensive effort once again.

 His contested 3-point attempt took flight, but hit only iron, swishing none of the net.

-Sarasota boys basketball (25-7) fell to Miami's Columbus (26-6) in a 53-50 heartbreaker March 14 in the FHSAA Class 7A state championship, held at Jacksonville's UNF Arena.
+Sarasota boys basketball (25-7) fell to Miami Columbus (26-6) in a 53-50 heartbreaker March 14 in the FHSAA Class 7A state championship, held at Jacksonville's UNF Arena.

-Making their first state championship appearance in program history, the Sailors came oh, so close to dethroning the now-five-time defending 7A state champions.
+Making their first title game appearance in program history, the Sailors came oh, so close to dethroning the now-five-time defending 7A state champions.

-"Nobody else but the locker room believed in us.
+"Only us in the locker room believed in us.
 That's what it is.
 That's the truth," Lackaff said.
-"But we sure had a shot."
+"We believed we could win, and we sure had a shot."

-Sarasota trailed, 41-36, entering the fourth quarter.
-It wasn't an unfamiliar spot to be in, though.
-The group erased a seven-point, final-frame deficit against Oak Ridge one day prior to reach the title game.
+One day prior, the group erased a seven-point, final-frame deficit against Orlando Oak Ridge to reach the title game.

 So, the Sailors hung with the Explorers until the very end.

-A pair of layups from junior guard/forward Isaiah Jenkins and senior forward David Young trimmed the deficit to one.
+A pair of layups from junior guard/forward Isaiah Jenkins and Young trimmed the deficit to one.
 To follow, Lackaff and Jenkins each connected on field goals and one-shot free-throw attempts, tying the contest — first at 43-43, then again at 46-46.

 But after Columbus gained a 50-48 lead, turnovers on consecutive Sarasota possessions forced the Sailors to foul.
 That sent the reigning champions to the charity stripe, where they pushed the advantage to 53-48 with 13.6 seconds remaining.

-"We knew their size and physicality was going to be an issue," said coach BJ Ivey.
+"We knew their size and physicality was going to be an issue," Ivey said.
 "They're a great team, super talented.
-There's a reason why they've won five in a row.
-Our guys competed, though.
-That's all you can ask."
+There's a reason why they've won five in a row now.”

 A technical foul put Lackaff at the line on the other end.
-He sunk both free-throw attempts, thrusting Sarasota into game-tying position.
+He sank both free-throw attempts, thrusting Sarasota into game-tying position.

 But the last shot Lackaff attempted — a couple inches short — sealed the Sailors' fate.